balena-io-experimental/balena-sound/docs/03-customization.md

 # Customizations

 You can configure some features of balenaSound by using environment variables.
-This can be set in the balena dashboard:
+This can be set in the balena dashboard within your app:
 ```
 navigate to dashboard -> your app -> Environment variables.
 ```

 ![Setting the device name](https://raw.githubusercontent.com/balenalabs/balena-sound/master/images/device-name-config.png)

+### Learn more about changing environment variables

 You can read more about environment variables [here](https://www.balena.io/docs/learn/manage/serv-vars/#fleet-environment-and-service-variables).

+**NOTE:** The [environment and device service variables](https://www.balena.io/docs/learn/manage/serv-vars/) are different than [configuration variables](https://www.balena.io/docs/learn/manage/configuration/) that make changes to the host OS and supervisor.
+For various balenaSound customizations, please apply or change [*environment or specific device variables*](https://www.balena.io/docs/learn/manage/serv-vars/).

 ## Change device name